srkarthika/Healthcare-Analysis/README.md

 4. Age Groups Analysis: Segment data into age brackets and analyze metrics within these groups.

-5. Patient Satisfaction Metrics: Used Patients race and Age to find out the Average Satisfaction and Average Wait Time.
+5. Patient Satisfaction: Used Patients race and Age to find out the Average Satisfaction and Average Wait Time.

 6. Referral Distribution: Calculate the percentage of patients referred by department.